ethancodes/drupal8/genericcontactform/README.txt

 @TODO
-x allow form submissions to be viewed in drupal admin
-- allow form submissions to be "updated" in some way, deleted
+x allow form submissions to be viewed in drupal admin x allow form submissions to be "updated" in some way, deleted